tu-delft-library/rdm101-book/_sources/modules/module0.md

 -   Employ the acquired knowledge to design an efficient research data management strategy for your projects according to best practices.

-## Modules
+## Background materials

-Below are some modules that have been built with Jupyter Book.
+Parts of the content of this course are based on.
 You can find more in [{bdg-primary}`the Jupyter Book Gallery`](https://executablebooks.org/en/latest/gallery/).